 For criminal defense representation…

-If you or someone you know has been charged with violating Colorado gun laws, our experienced Colorado defense lawyers are here to help.
+Arrested by law enforcement for violating Colorado gun laws?
+Our experienced Colorado defense lawyers are here to help.

-We represent clients accused of Colorado weapons offenses throughout the state.
+We represent clients accused of Colorado weapons offenses throughout the state, including Denver, Colorado Springs, Boulder, and Loveland.
 You can reach us through the form on this page or at our centrally located Denver home office:

 Colorado Legal Defense Group